shreyanshk/flask-firehose/README.rst

     {% endblock %}

-Let the backend developer decide what to push
+Let the backend developer decide what to push:

 .. code-block:: python